Ronald James Ward: Craig Petrich

 Eventually, Ward and Baker moved to Montana, settling in an RV park in Hamilton.
 There Ward met 43-year-old Craig Sheldon Petrich, who was selling his motor home.
 Shortly after that, in October, Petrich disappeared suddenly.
 Two weeks later, his bullet-riddled body was found in the Soft Rock recreational area in the Sapphire Mountains.
 Authorities quickly connected the dots and went after Ward, who by then had fled the state along with Baker.

 According to Ward, after a night of bingedrinking in the trailer, Petrich had assaulted Baker.
 After returning the next morning, the enraged Ward grabbed a gun, which he had acquired from a friend in Hamilton, and shot Petrich on the spot.
 However, authorities had a different version of events: it's likely that Ward and Petrich had left the RV park together in the afternoon, heading out to the Sapphire Mountains.
 There, the two men got into a fight, with Ward managing to beat Petrich with a rock before shooting him thrice in the chest.
 After that, he hid his body in a rock crevice.

 Jackie Travis

-A 49-year-old from Jonesboro, Arkansas, Jackie Travis, who had a prosthetic leg as a result from a car accident, had just recently moved to Merced, California, after a period of being homeless.
+A 49-year-old from Jonesboro, Arkansas, Jacqueline Faye Travis, who had a prosthetic leg as a result from a car accident, had just recently moved to Merced, California, after a period of being homeless.
 It is thought they knew each other from a local homeless shelter.
 Less than a month later, Travis was found beaten, raped, strangled, carved on, burnt, stabbed and sexually assaulted in her apartment, which Ward allegedly frequented, on December 7, in an eerily similar fashion to the Arkansas and Modesto killings.